A BING CROSBY DISCOGRAPHY

 5a CD Issues.
 MP3 downloads are also shown where no other direct CD equivalents exist.
 Many of the CDs are also available as downloads from various internet sources, but it is impractical to list these.

-5b LP Issues - covering only radio or non-commercial recordings.
+5b LP Issues - mainly covering only radio or non-commercial recordings.

 INFORMATION, ERRORS AND CORRECTIONS